 - Fee of €80 - you should pay by bank draft or postal order, made payable to the Department of Justice and Equality.

-- A copy of your Certificate of Registration, also known as your GNIB card
+- A copy of your Irish Registration Certificate (IRP)

 A member of the Garda Síochána must sign and stamp 2 of the photographs when witnessing your form.
-It will take 4-6 weeks to process your application and your travel document will be sent to you by registered post.
+Your travel document will be sent to you by registered post.
 If your application is refused you will be informed in writing.
 You are advised not to make any travel arrangements until you receive your travel document.

 Re-entry visas: Before making any travel arrangements you must apply for a re-entry visa using the re-entry visa application form.
 You should check the INIS website for information on how to apply and current processing times.